 The best panoramic views of Marrakesh.
 Overlooking the central market “Jemaa el-Fna”

 Going one floor up, there is this balcony/coffee shop where you can get the best sunset views in town.
 There is a mandatory drink purchase as an entry ticket.
 Pay and grab a bottled drink on your way in.
 Done.
-You can also get a coffee which the waiter will bring to your table (if you manage to get one) as well as dine although nobody choose this option.
+You can also ask the waiter to bring a coffee to your table (if you manage to get one).
+Dining is also an option, although few people does dine in.
 Word around says the food is not worth it.

 If you come for the sunset be ready to be standing the whole time or get here at least 2 hours before the sun goes down.
-I do not recommend any other time of the day.
-Earlier you will be looking at the market that basically doesn’t exist yet, just an empty square.
+I do not recommend to come here any other time of the day.
+If arriving earlier, you will be looking at the market that basically doesn’t exist yet, just an empty square.

 To sum up: consider this place a viewpoint.
 Not as a coffee shop.